Here are simple yet innovative solutions for when your AirPods won’t stay put.

 Here are the tools you will need for this method:

 - Hole Punch

-Now, here is a short step-by-step guide to adding waterproof tape to your AirPods.
+Here’s a quick step-by-step guide to adding waterproof tape to your AirPods.

-- Punch out a couple of little dots from the waterproof tape.
-Punch as many dots as you wish so you’ll have extra ones you can use when your initial placements do not work.
-Also, you may need to change the tape from time to time so be sure to build a collection of your waterproof tape dots.
+- Punch out a couple of small dots from the waterproof tape.
+Punch as many dots as you wish so you’ll have extra ones you can use if your initial placements do not work.
+Also, since you may need to change the tapes from time to time, it doesn’t hurt to have a collection of waterproof tape dots ready.

 - Place the tape below and above the black sensor dot.
-This may require a little trial and error.
-You can even try to explore other shapes to provide a better fit for your ear.
-In the end, it really is up to you and what makes you comfortable.
-Once you’re good, it should look a little like this:
+This may require a bit of trial and error as we all have differently shaped ears.
+You can even try experimenting with different shapes to achieve a better fit for your ears.
+In the end, it depends on what makes you comfortable.
+Once you’re good, it should look something like this:

-If all else fails, you could look into third-party accessories to make sure that your AirPods don’t fall out.
-These products were specifically made to address common problems and questions by users including how to make airpods fit better or how to keep them from falling out.
+If all else fails, you could look into third-party accessories to improve the fit of your AirPods.
+Some of these accessories are specifically made to address common issues regarding making AirPods fit better or keeping them from falling out.

 DamonLight AirPods Covers